rust-lang/book/second-edition/src/ch13-02-iterators.md

 the current state, which is why we initialized `count` to 0: we want our iterator to return one first.
-If the value of `count` is less than six, `next` will return the current value wrapped in `Some`, but if `count` is six or higher, our iterator will return `None`
+If the value of `count` is less than six, `next` will return the current value wrapped in `Some`, but if `count` is six or higher, our iterator will return `None`.

 #### Using Our `Counter` Iterator's `next` Method